irmen/Pyro5/Readme.rst

 - now prefers ipv6 over ipv4 if your os supports it
 - autoproxy always enabled for now (but this feature may be removed completely though)
 - values from constants module scattered to various other more relevant modules
+- util traceback and excepthook functions moved to errors module
+- util methods regarding object/class inspection moved to new server module
+- rest of util module renamed to serializers module

 changes done in earlier pyro5 version